-- Print off our Kitchen Design 101 Item Checklist and take into account everything you want to have in your kitchen and picture exactly where it will go in your design.
+- Print off our Kitchen Design 101 Item Checklist from our resources page and take into account everything you want to have in your kitchen and picture exactly where it will go in your design.

 - Each item should have a location and a consideration of whether it needs power or water, how it relates to other kitchen items and its level of usage.
 If you use items a lot, place them in a handy location.

 With so many choices in benchtops which one is right for you?
 Your budget may play a prominent role in this decision.

 If you are trying to keep costs low, consider laminate there are so many fabulous colours and designs available.

 If you can push your budget engineered stone is a fabulous hard wearing surface and will add value to your home.

 There is also the trusted natural materials of granite, that is incredibly hard wearing or marble which is softer and will show its wear and tear over time, adding character to the kitchen.